broadinstitute/warp/pipelines/skylab/snap-atac/scATAC.changelog.md

 # scATAC_v1.1.0

-2020-08-18 (Date of Last Commit)
+2020-08-20 (Date of Last Commit)

-* Added bin_size_list as an optional input to the scATAC workflow with a default of 10,000 bp.
+* Added bin_size_value as an optional input to the scATAC workflow with a default of 10,000 bp.

 # scATAC_v1.0.1